MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/faq.md

 | France         | Netherlands   | United States  |

 ## Configure Remote Assist

 ### Can I use Dynamics 365 Remote Assist to place a call between two separate tenants?

 Yes.
 If you want to use Remote Assist and enable an out-of-tenant collaborator to use Teams, follow [these instructions](cross-tenant-licensing-implementation.md).

 If you would like to use Teams and enable an out-of-tenant collaborator to use Remote Assist, follow [these instructions](cross-company-calling.md).
+This is particularly useful for customer service scenarios when you want to "lease" a Remote Assist license to a customer and set up information barriers to limit who your customer can search and collaborate with.

 ### How do I set up Dynamics 365 Field Service to work with Dynamics 365 Remote Assist?